finos/devops-automation/docs/oss-supply-chain-engagement-model.md

 ## Meeting Announcements

-Announcements for workstream meetings will be made as issues on the [github issue tracker](https://github.com/finos/devops-automation/issues).
+Announcements for working group meetings will be made as issues on the [github issue tracker](https://github.com/finos/devops-automation/issues).
 We will follow the same conventions used for the FINOS DevOps Automation SIG meetings.

 ## Meeting Cadence